Milton (federal electoral district)

-Milton is a federal electoral district in Ontario, Canada, that consists of the town of Milton and part of Burlington which has a population growing much faster than the Ontario average.
+Milton is a former federal electoral district in Ontario, Canada, that consists of the town of Milton and part of Burlington which has a population growing much faster than the Ontario average.
 It was created by the 2012 federal redistribution and previously part of Halton.
 Redistributed results showed that Conservative Lisa Raitt won the area easily in 2011, although her vote share dropped in the 2015 election and the Liberals took the riding in 2019.
-Since 2019 it has been represented by Liberal Adam van Koeverden.
+From 2019 to 2025, it was represented by Liberal Adam van Koeverden.

 Profile

 The riding (electoral district) in its current form consists of the part of Burlington north of Dundas Street and Highway 407 and the town of Milton.
 The eponymous town, which makes up much of the riding's area, is a quickly-growing settlement which dates back to the 1820s.
-According to the 2016 Census, the population of the riding grew over six times as much as the Ontario average between 2011 and 2016, from 88,065 to 114,093 (a 29.6% increase compared to the provincial average of 4.6%).
+According to the 2016 census, the population of the riding grew over six times as much as the Ontario average between 2011 and 2016, from 88,065 to 114,093 (a 29.6% increase compared to the provincial average of 4.6%).
 Over a third of the riding's population are immigrants.
 In 2015, the median income in the riding was $42,779, up from $41,801 in 2010.
 The median age in the district is 36, below the Ontario average of 41.